nodef/extra-tunnel/README.md

 # -n | --channel: channel to register/subscribe
 # -k | --key: key for registering server
 # -t | --token: token for subscribing client
+# -e | --keys: JSON object with keys of channels
 # environment variables are also accepted
 # PORT: port number for proxy
 # PROXY: address of proxy